gshreeram/python_api_projects/README-py_dj_recipe_api.md

 The following objectives will be achieved throughout this project:

-- [ ] Implement a secure user authentication system that allows users to register, log in, and authenticate their requests to the API.
+- [X] Implement a secure user authentication system that allows users to register, log in, and authenticate their requests to the API using custom user model.
 - [ ] Develop API endpoints to enable users to create objects in the system with proper validation and authorization checks.
 - [ ] Design API endpoints that support filtering and sorting of objects based on different criteria.
 - [ ] Implement functionality to allow users to upload and view images through the API securely and efficiently.